asbjornenge/nanodom/README.md

 **CHANGES**

-I'm currently converting from a hard coded UMD browser module to a node style module pattern using browserify for creating different types of modules.
+I'm currently converting from a hard coded UMD browser module to a node style module pattern, using browserify for creating different types of modules.

 Stay tuned.